mole99/ml_nlc/README.md

 ## Getting Started

-To run most of the programs install the following dependencies:
+To run the programs install the following dependencies:

 - Python >= 3.5
 - Tensorflow >= 2.3.0
 - NumPy
 - Matplotlib

-Install [spfpm](https://pypi.org/project/spfpm/) to run the script for quantizing the Neural Network in Python via fixed point arithmetic.

-You will also need a C-Compiler for TODO
+You will also need a C-Compiler for building the CNetwork and QuantizationScheme.

-### Linux
+### Installation

 Install the python modules via pip:

 > pip install tensorflow <br>
+> pip install tensorflow\_model\_optimization <br>
 > pip install numpy <br>
 > pip install matplotlib <br>

-> pip install spfpm
+(Maybe you will need to use pip3 on your system)

 ## Project Directory Structure